A-ha: Formation

 Original A-ha logo, used from 1985 to 1993 and since 2015.

 The trio, composed of lead vocalist Morten Harket; guitarist Paul Waaktaar (then known as Pål Waaktaar); and keyboardist Magne Furuholmen, formed in 1982, and left Norway for London in order to make a career in music.
 "We were trying to think of what to call themselves, focusing on Norwegian words people could say in English."
 They jettisoned that idea when Morten spotted a song called "A-ha" in Waaktaar's songbook.
 "It was a terrible song but a great name," said Morten.

 They chose the studio of musician and producer John Ratcliff because it had a Space Invaders machine.
 He introduced them to his manager, Terry Slater, and after a few meetings, A-ha enlisted both as managers.
 The two formed TJ Management, with Ratcliff handling technical and musical matters, while Slater handled international business and served as liaison to Warner Bros. head office in Los Angeles.

+Early influences on A-ha included the Doors, Joy Division, Echo & the Bunnymen and Ingmar Bergman.
+Upon arriving in London, the band were "charmed" by the UK's synth-pop scene, drawing inspiration from acts such as Soft Cell, Yazoo and OMD, as well as the more guitar-oriented Aztec Camera.